carrievo/reading-notes/class-09.md

 **Lists**: List markers can be given different appearances by using list-style-type and list-style image properties.
 - You can also change the style of the markers to disc, circle, square, etc.

-**Forms**: Fors are more successful if the form controls are vertically aligned using CSS and benefit from styles that make them feel more interactive.
+**Forms**: Forms are more successful if the form controls are vertically aligned using CSS and benefit from styles that make them feel more interactive.

 *Referenced:*
 Duckett, J. (2011). *Extra Markup, HTML & CSS: Design and Build Websites*. (pg144-175, pg330-357)